Please Visit our ClearStar Sponsors

 Back to Help Menu Back To Top

-Including an Image or PDF file with a Message
+Including an Image or PDF file with a Message/Post

 To include an image with a message the Optional Image box must be filled in - right under the Subject box.
 There are 2 things to note: